Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 A user who does not meet the requirements for the service should be stopped as early as possible in the workflow.
  The user should indicate whether the service applies to them on the information page.

-The way the response is collected is optional.
+The way the response is collected is optional, but a tip is to use a selection component such as [checkboxes](/app/development/ux/components/checkboxes/), [radio buttons](/app/development/ux/components/radiobuttons/), or [dropdown](/app/development/ux/components/dropdown/).
  Note that a component must be associated with a field in the data model to store values (you can use the field `Innflytter.KanBrukeSkjema` in the data model).

 The user should be directed to one of the following tracks based on their response: